 The sun’s reflecting off the clear blue water, there is a cool breeze blowing, and you have a paddle board in your hand.
 The next thing that you, or anyone else, would wanna do is to get out on the water.
-But before you do that, there is one important detail that you are missing: something that could very well save your life in the water.
+But before you do that, there is one crucial detail that you are missing: something that could very well save your life in the water.

 The SUP leash.